jghibiki/Byte-le-Royale-2018/sphinx/unit_classes.md

 - ```Alchemist.use_bomb_2()``` Attack monster with Bomb in Bomb Slot 2.
 - ```Alchemist.resupply(bomb_type_to_resupply)``` Use Resupply ability.
 - ```Alchemist.wait()``` Do nothing for this turn.

+*Note: The Alchemist does not have a basic attack.*